 8. Track Unique Visitors

 This is sometimes considered a vanity metric, but we beg to differ.
-Unique visitors can indicate how much your top of the funnel resonates with your target audience.
+Unique visitors can indicate the reach of your website and how much your top-of-the-funnel content resonates with your target audience.

-By definition, unique visitors are the individuals who visit your site within a specified period.
-In other words, if someone visits your site twice, they will be counted as a unique visitor only once.
+By definition, unique visitors are the individuals who visit your site within a specified period of time.
+If someone visits your site twice, they will be counted as a unique visitor only once.
+That’s what makes unique visitors a different metric from the standard organic traffic.

-This SaaS marketing metric can easily be measured using Google Analytics.
-The platform keeps track of the number of unique visitors to your site.
-It also tracks the channels they came in from and the pages they visited on your site.
+This SaaS marketing KPI can easily be measured using Google Analytics.
+The platform keeps track of the number of unique visitors to your site, the channels they came in from, and the pages they visited.
 Moreover, it shows the time spent on your site.

-Track unique visitors to see how effective your lead generation efforts are.
+Track unique visitors to see how effective your SaaS SEO and lead-generation efforts are.
 This helps you strategize how to engage leads further and nudge them down the sales funnel.

 9. Monthly Recurring Revenue